 For more on the best beaches in the area take a look at our Devon beach guide or read through our guide to Devon’s dog-friendly beaches and find a seaside spot that’s right for you.

+Torquay is right at the heart of the dazzling English Riviera, offering you the chance to experience the best that South Devon has to offer.
 Quaint country cottages and seaside gems are found scattered throughout this pretty coastal escape.
 Stay in a luxury holiday home overlooking the ocean, try a manor house apartment for two or pick out a family-friendly retreat in the centre of town.
+Whatever you're looking for, our range of Torquay cottages is bound to have something for you.

 The food and drink: